deanmao/deanmao.github.com/_posts/2012-08-28-modify-a-site-you-dont-own.md

 because this file (along with many others) is actually loaded inside the browser window.
 This file can dictate how to transform html code that may be generated dynamically via javascript inside the browser window page.
 This allows you to transform any html or js that could be loaded anywhere.
 In future examples, we'll show how you can transform js code to piggyback on existing functions like "addListener".
+I briefly covered javascript rewriting in a previous blog article that makes use of this library.

     if name == 'body' && location == 'end'
       return '<script src="'+@INTERNAL_URL_PREFIX+'/inject.js"></script>'